dcnoren/EtherNet-IP_Sim/README.md

 ## TO-DO:
 - Add in additional parsers for various EtherNet/IP commands, as well as more and smarter (=more better!) responses.
 - Currently only allows up to 255 data bytes.
 Spec says up to 65511 may be sent.
-- Fix a potential buffer overflow that is only mitigated by accepting only 255 data packets.
+- Fix a potential buffer overflow that is only mitigated by accepting only 255 data bytes.
 - Linux port?